lucameng/ROS-RPi-Stm32-Lidar_MwheelCar/README.md

 ## robot control on STM32F405

+We use 4-**mecanum wheel** drive vehicle.
+Inverse and direct kinematics of it can be easily googled

+Further see files under `stm32_car_control/` directory.

 ## Communication between RPI 4B and STM32, through ROS

 ### MODIFY

 * STM32

 Set baudrate same as below or configure yourself.